Continuing Education Activity

 The following findings can be expected while examining the body systems.

 For suspected NPD type A pr B, a blood sample is drawn, and the activity of ASM is measured in leukocytes.
-In the case of low enzyme activity, additional gene testing can be done to evaluate the disease further.
+In the case of low enzyme activity, additional gene testing can further evaluate the disease.

 Once the diagnosis is confirmed, special attention should be paid to look for disease spread and manifestations in the following systems.

 - Liver enzymes should be measured periodically.
 Liver elastography or liver biopsy should be done in case of severe liver disease.